Last Updated on August 3, 2021

 How much does it cost to build a new home?

-Most housing projects costs between $150 and $200 per square foot depending on the bells and whistles added.
-As for the cost of land, again this varies depending on the community and type of home you are building.
-Land can cost $100k-$125k for a 26-foot wide lot up to $200k-$225k for a 26-foot wide, reverse pie, walk-out lot backing onto a pond.
+Most housing construction costs between $150 and $200 per square foot depending on the bells and whistles added.
+As for the cost of land, again this varies depending on the community, the lot features, the nearby amenities, and the type of home you are building.
+The lot cost is typically 30 to 40% of your total cost, with the higher end having features like a reverse pie-lot backing onto a trail, ravine, or pond.
 If you do the math, a 2,000 square foot home can start from $420 to $520k depending on the lot and you can easily spend up to $100,000 in features and finishes if you add a basement suite!

 You can see how many variables are at play when building a home in Edmonton.
 Lincolnberg is transparent with all of our pricing from the outset.
 We share the starting price of all our models on our website including the lot, home, and GST.